 New year, new you!
-With 2017 at our finger tips, now’s the time to start implementing small changes, ie easily duplicatable habits of successful women and men, to yield big results.
+With the new year at our finger tips, now’s the time to start implementing small changes, ie easily duplicatable habits of successful women and men, to yield big results.
 I’m not talking about a laundry list of resolutions to start and give up by February; I’m talking about moderate lifestyle tweaks that’ll positively affect your personal and professional lives, as well as your health and wellness.
 If all 35 are intimidating at once, that’s totally okay!
 I’m starting with the first 3-4 habits of successful women per month and growing from there.
 I encourage y’all to do the same!

 1. Wake up at the same time every day.